I’m not naturally frugal – I actually love spending money.

 7. Makes money conversations easier

-Talking about money can be difficult if you’re in a couple or family.
+Talking about money can be tricky in relationships.

 8. Turn wishes into real life